Got some questions? We've got answers!

 What do I need to bring if I will be boarding my dog?

 You need to bring your pups regular food and any medications.
 We encourage you to bring your dogs own bedding or blankets, as the familiar feel and smell will help adapt to his temporary environment.
 We will provide a large or extra large crate (48" or 54") as his/her room.
-We also have large runs (10' x 10') for our EXTRA large guests!
+We also have large runs (10' x 10' and 5’ x 5’) for our EXTRA large guests and multi-dog families.
 Please bring your pups food in a sealed container.
 The only items we ask that you do not bring are rawhides or treats made in China.

 Can I come back in the play room to interact and play with my dog while he is in daycare?